Jennifer Lopez And A-Rod Engaged Already? ‘Jenny From The Block’ Has A New Rock

 — HollywoodLife (@HollywoodLife) March 11, 2017

 Although many suspected that Lopez and Rodriguez had become engaged, inside sources revealed that it might be another publicity stunt.
 As fans will recall, Lopez shared some intimate photos of her and Drake together a few months back.
-The relationship proved nothing more than an attention grabber, which has many people thinking the same is true of her fling with Rodriguez.
+The relationship proved nothing more than an attention grabber, which has many thinking the same is true of her fling with Rodriguez.

 According to USA Today, Lopez has been secretly dating the former Yankees infielder for months.
-Solid evidence of their relationship hasn’t surfaced, and it sounds eerily similar to her romance with Drake.
+Solid evidence of their relationship hasn’t surfaced and it sounds eerily similar to her romance with Drake.
 Further, Lopez is coming off a relationship with Casper Smart, which only ended a few months ago.

 Lopez has not commented on the status of her romantic life.
 If her multiple relationships are a scam, then she’s certainly attracting a lot of attention for her Las Vegas shows.